 Star Gas Partners is a publicly-traded Delaware limited partnership formed in 1995 to acquire and operate the propane business of Star Gas Corporation and Petro.
-Star Gas Partners' activities are conducted through Star Gas Propane, L.P., a Delaware corporation and a corporate subsidiary.
+Star Gas Partners' activities are conducted through Star Gas Propane, L.P., a Delaware limited partnership, and a corporate subsidiary of Star Gas Propane, L.P.
 Except as the context otherwise requires, references to or descriptions of operations of Star Gas Partners include the operations of Star Gas Propane and any other subsidiary operating partnership or corporation.